-Safety Tips — DancingPartners
+Safety Tips

-Last updated: April 25, 2026
+Effective date: April 27, 2026 Last updated: April 27, 2026

-1. Before you meet
+1. Before You Meet

 Video chat first

-- A video call helps confirm the person looks like their photos and is who they say they are.
+Before meeting in person, do a video call — inside the App or on another platform.
+A video call helps confirm that the person looks like their photos and is who they say they are.
+Reluctance to video chat, especially combined with excuses that keep changing, is a warning sign.

 Research the person

-- Consider a reverse image search of their profile photos using Google Images or TinEye.
+Do a quick internet search of their name and any details they've shared.
+Consider a reverse image search of their profile photos using Google Images or TinEye.
+Look for inconsistencies between what they tell you and what you find.

-Keep communication inside the app
+Keep communication inside the App

-2. Meeting in person
+2. Meeting in Person

 Meet in a public place

-- Choose a busy, well-lit, public venue for your first few meetings — a cafe, restaurant, or dance studio, not a private home or hotel room.
+Choose a busy, well-lit venue for your first few meetings — a café, restaurant, or dance studio, not a private home or hotel room.
+Let a trusted friend or family member know where you're going, who you're meeting, and when to expect you back.

-Share your location
+Share your real-time location

 Arrange your own transport